 A New York car crash may leave you reeling, but the actions you take right afterward may have a big impact on the outcome of your case, should it go to court.
-The more you do to document the crash scene and gather evidence that supports your side, the better, and there are some important steps to take when doing so.
+The more you do to document the crash scene and gather evidence that supports your side, the better.
+There are some important steps to take after a car accident that’s not your fault.

 According to Edmunds, once you exchange information with any drivers involved in the crash or any witnesses who were on the scene, you should start taking pictures of the crash site and vehicles involved.